DrTexx/cchs-ideas/readme.md

 ## Flawed Fabrication Ideas
 ### Skewmorphic Smartlight Control
-Controlling smartbulbs by using gesture controls of a kind of phantom lightswitch cord.
-Perhaps with open pose or something.
+Controlling smartbulbs by using gesture controls on a kind of phantom lightswitch cord.
+Perhaps with OpenPose.

 Denver: "Yeah the Lifx bulbs really need some kind of switch or something, you just don't always have your phone on you"
 Lachlan: "It should use open pose or something, you when you do a gesture like pulling a hanging light switch cord"